Basket weaving: Wicker

-The type of baskets that reed is used for are most often referred to as "wicker" baskets, though another popular type of weaving known as "twining" is also a technique used in most wicker baskets.
+The type of baskets that reed is used for are most often referred to as "wicker" baskets.
+A popular type of weaving known as "twining" is a technique used in most wicker baskets.

 Process

 The parts of a basket are the base, the side walls, and the rim.
 A basket may also have a lid, handle, or embellishments.
 Most baskets begin with a base.
 The base can either be woven with reed or wooden.
 A wooden base can come in many shapes to make a wide variety of shapes of baskets.
 The "static" pieces of the work are laid down first.
 In a round basket, they are referred to as "spokes"; in other shapes, they are called "stakes" or "staves".
 Then the "weavers" are used to fill in the sides of a basket.
 A wide variety of patterns can be made by changing the size, colour, or placement of a certain style of weave.
 To achieve a multi-coloured effect, aboriginal artists first dye the twine and then weave the twines together in complex patterns.